-With over a dozen top class golf courses, Marbella is a great choice for those looking to play some of the best courses in Europe, while soaking up the sun and sampling the many delights this particular part of the Costa del Sol has to offer.
+If you are planning a golf trip to Spain, Marbella is the perfect destination.
+With over a dozen top-class golf courses, the Marbella area is a great choice for those looking to play some of the best courses in Europe, while soaking up the sun and sampling the many delights this particular part of the Costa del Sol has to offer.

 If you are planning on a golfing trip to the area, Marbella has plenty to keep you occupied while you are not hacking your way around the 15 or so golf courses in the area.